-Now more than ever, website management has been made easier.
-However, it isn’t a guarantee that things will always go according to plan.
-Your website can break down following an update or it can also get hacked.
+Website management has been made easier now more than ever.
+However, there is no guarantee that things will always go according to plan.
+Your website can break down following an update, or it can also get hacked.
 You might also accidentally delete some important files.
-The list pretty much goes on and on.
+The list goes on and on.

-Learning how to backup website can help you save yourself from trouble if any of the situations above occur.
+Learning how to back up a website can help you avoid trouble if any of the situations above occur.
 All you have to do is implement a reliable and effective backup process and ensure that you have stored your backups as securely as possible.

 Basics of Website Backups